30 Italian Clothing Brands Every Man Should Know

 A brand that needs no introduction, not least because of its proliferation in first-class airport lounges and on Hollywood red carpets.
-The Gucci name is an icon of modern luxury, the brand’s styles instantly recognisable – from horsebit loafers and statement belts to throwback tailoring and eye-catching sportswear collabs.
+The Gucci name is an icon of modern luxury, the brand’s styles instantly recognizable – from horsebit loafers and statement belts to throwback tailoring and eye-catching sportswear collabs.

 Guccio Gucci founded the brand in 1921 and although the Gucci family is no longer involved (see the recent Hollywood movie for the juicy details) it remains one of the grandest names in the business, unafraid to show off its own opulence.
-Its early days involved crafting luxury luggage for Italian high society but today it’s the complete high-roller label, offering luxury accessories, shoes, tailored one-offs and ready-to-wear items.
+Its early days involved crafting high-end luggage for Italian high society but today it’s the complete high-roller label, offering luxury accessories, shoes, tailored one-offs and ready-to-wear items.
 And all of it very Gucci.

 Today it’s a part of the impressive Slowear family of labels, but Incotex and its unique take on Italian style dates back to 1951, when it started life in Venice.
-Ever since, the brand has been known as a near-peerless crafter of meticulously tailored trousers.
+Ever since the brand has been known as a near-peerless crafter of meticulously tailored trousers.

 Whether you’re after slacks or slim-fit pants, Incotex has the fit for you.
-It began as a military outfitter, and its collections still retain a degree of hard-wearing practicality, with technology and comfort still placed front and centre.
+It began as a military outfitter, and its collections still retain a degree of hard-wearing practicality, with technology and comfort still placed front and center.

 Loro Piana’s origins stretch back further than most Italian menswear brands, the family beginning their wool business in 1800s Trivero.
 However, the company as we know it today was founded by Pietro Loro Piana in 1924.
-It too specialises in wool, producing some of finest cashmere and vicuna garments you’ll find anywhere.
+It too specializes in wool, producing some of the finest cashmere and vicuna garments you’ll find anywhere.

-While its woollen creations will be the brand’s lasting legacy, Loro Piana offers a wide range of ready-to-wear items, including rainwear, swimwear and footwear.
+While its woolen creations will be the brand’s lasting legacy, Loro Piana offers a wide range of ready-to-wear items, including rainwear, swimwear and footwear.
 Its linen and leather items are also well worth checking out as the company expands its fabric expertise.

 Interestingly, this luxury Italian fashion brand was founded in Milan, in 1994, not by an Italian but by Consuelo Castiglioni, a designer of Swiss descent.